-The consolidated financial statements have been prepared on a going concern basis, which assumes that the Group will be able to meet its working capital requirements, and the mandatory repayment terms of the notes payable and banking facilities as disclosed in Note 16
+The condensed interim consolidated financial statements have been prepared on a going concern basis, which assumes that the Group will be able to meet its working capital requirements, and the mandatory repayment terms of the notes payable and banking facilities as disclosed in Note 16.

-The Group experienced after tax losses of \$8,791 for the year ended September 30, 2016 and, as at that date, current assets exceed current liabilities by \$1,313.
+The Group experienced after tax losses of \$6,299 for the quarter ended March 31, 2017 and, as at that date, current assets exceed current liabilities by \$4,728.

 The ability of the Group to continue as a going concern and realize its assets and discharge its liabilities in the normal course of business is dependent upon the continued support from its shareholders and lenders and on its ability to achieve and maintain profitable operations in the future.
-Management is of the opinion that sufficient working capital will be obtained from future cash flows to meet the Group's liabilities and commitments as they become payable and is presently in the process of renewing current financing and obtaining additional financing.
+Management is of the opinion that sufficient working capital will be obtained from future cash flows to meet the Group's liabilities and commitments as they become payable and has recently renewed current financing and obtained additional financing.
 The ability to continue profitable operations in the future depends upon the successful completion of financing arrangements, and the Group's ability to meet its financial performance relative to budget.
 Management believes financial performance relative to budget will be achieved based on pre-existing sales orders and highly probable sales volumes.